 Help convert more international sales with PayPal

 PayPal, for instance, consistently ranks among the top payment methods for international transactions.
-Buyers choose it because it's secure, easy to use across devices, and they can receive PayPal Purchase Protection benefits for eligible transactions.1 For businesses, PayPal gives you access to local funding methods without the hassle of having to open multiple merchant accounts overseas.
-You can accept payments from 202 countries worldwide in 25 currencies.2 Our Seller Protection program covers eligible international transactions, so long as you meet program requirements, and we have a dedicated team to help mitigate fraud, so you can confidently sell in new markets.
+Buyers choose it because it's secure, easy to use across devices, and they can receive PayPal Purchase Protection benefits for eligible transactions.1,2 You can accept payments from 200+ markets worldwide in 25 currencies.
+Our Seller Protection program covers eligible international transactions, so long as you meet program requirements, and we monitor transactions for fraud 24/7, so you can confidently sell in new markets.3

 If you’re already using PayPal to accept payments, be sure your account settings are configured to accept local currencies.